Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars: Introduction

-Several searches for almost monochromatic gravitational waves originating from spinning neutron stars in our Galaxy were already performed in the data collected by the LIGO, Virgo, and GEO600 detectors.
-The results of targeted searches were published in Refs.\ \cite{LSC04,LSC05,LSC07,LSC08,LSC10,LSC.VC...2011} (with recent searches for gravitational waves from Crab and Vela pulsars reported in \cite{LSC08,LSC10} and \cite{LSC.VC...2011}, respectively).
-The results of the first directed search for gravitational waves from the supernova remnant Cassiopeia A were published in Ref.\ \cite{LSC.VC...2010}.
-Results of all-sky searches of data collected during LIGO science runs S2--S5 were reported in Refs.\ \cite{LSC...2005,LSC...2007,LSC...2008,LSC...2009,LSC.VC...2012}.
-An Einstein@Home initiative (running on the BOINC infrastructure \cite{BOINC}) has performed all-sky searches on S4 and S5 LIGO data \cite{EH...2009a,EH...2009b,EH...2012}.
-Recent results for the searches of continuous waves with the LIGO and Virgo detectors were shortly reviewed in \cite{2012...Astone}.
+Several searches for almost monochromatic gravitational waves originating from spinning neutron stars in our Galaxy were already performed in the data collected by the first-generation LIGO, Virgo, and GEO600 detectors.
+The results of \emph{targeted} searches were published in Refs.\ \cite{LSC04,LSC05,LSC07,LSC08,LSC10,LSC.VC...2011,2014--LSC-VC--ApJ,2014--LSC-VC--astroph}.
+Among them searches for gravitational waves from Crab and Vela pulsars were reported in \cite{LSC08,LSC10} and \cite{LSC.VC...2011} (see also \cite{2012--Gill}), respectively, and a more recent targeted search (using data collected during LIGO science run S6 and Virgo runs VSR2, VSR4) was presented in Ref.\ \cite{2014--LSC-VC--ApJ} (together with the most up-to-date results from all targeted pulsar searches performed on data collected by the first-generation detectors).
+The results of the first \emph{directed} searches for gravitational waves from solitary neutron stars were published in Refs.\ \cite{LSC.VC...2010,2013--LSC-VC--PRD}: from the supernova remnant Cassiopeia A in \cite{LSC.VC...2010} and from the Galactic center in \cite{2013--LSC-VC--PRD}.
+Another kind of directed search is search for gravitational waves from sources in known binary systems but with unknown frequency.
+The results of search of this kind from the brightest low-mass X-ray binary Scorpius X-1 were recently reported in \cite{2014--LSC-VC--grqc}.
+Results of \emph{all-sky} searches of data collected during LIGO science runs S2--S5 were reported in Refs.\ \cite{LSC...2005,LSC...2007,LSC...2008,LSC...2009,LSC.VC...2012,2014--LSC-VC--CQG,EH...2009a,EH...2009b,2013--EH}.
+They include all-sky searches on S4 and S5 LIGO data performed within an Einstein@Home initiative \cite{EH...2009a,EH...2009b,2013--EH} (running on the BOINC infrastructure \cite{BOINC}).
+An all-sky search in Virgo VSR1 data was presented in \cite{2014--LSC-VC--CQG-b}.
+Let us finally also mention the report from the first all-sky search for continuous waves from unknown sources located in binary systems \cite{2014--LSV-VC--PRD}.
+The results of the searches for continuous waves with the first-generation LIGO and Virgo detectors were shortly reviewed in \cite{2012--Astone,2012--Krolak}.

+In all these searches several different data analysis strategies were employed.
+We expect that the gravitational-wave signal coming from a rotating neutron star is so week that to detect it in the detector's noise one has to analyze months-long segments of data.
+Fully coherent analysis of such amount of data is computationally prohibitive in the case of all-sky searches \cite{BCCS98,BC99}, therefore different hierarchical two-stage schemes were developed, where in the first stage shorter segments of data are analyzed coherently and then in the second stage the results are combined in an incoherent way.